FATF Releases Virtual Assets Red Flag Indicators of Money Laundering and Terrorist Financing

 Red Flag Indicators Related to Geographical Risks

-One limitation of the red flags is that some indicators are not visible by a single What is a Virtual Asset Service Provider (VASP)?
-A Virtual A...
+One limitation of the red flags is that some indicators are not visible by a single A Virtual Asset Service Provider (VASP) is defined by the Fi...
 More or FI.
-Additionally, the paper does not identify Decentralized Finance (DeFi) removes financial institutions ...
-More as a potential money laundering risk.
+Additionally, the paper does not identify DeFi as a potential money laundering risk.

 Despite the focus on VASPs, the paper does recognize the critical role that banks provide during ingress and egress of illicit funds and highlights the use of money mules at both ends.